Katharine McPhee: 2006–08: Katharine McPhee and feature-film debut

 On December 1, 2006, McPhee released "A Gift to You / O Come All Ye Faithful".
 The single was conceived and co-produced by Al Gomes of Big Noise, along with Walter Afanasieff.
 McPhee performed "O Come All Ye Faithful" on the TNT Network special Christmas in Washington, DC.

-McPhee's self-titled debut album, Katharine McPhee was released on January 30, 2007, and sold 116,000 copies its first week, debuting at number two on the Billboard 200 Albums Chart.
+Her self-titled debut album, Katharine McPhee was released on January 30, 2007, and sold 116,000 copies its first week, debuting at number two on the Billboard 200 Albums Chart.
 The first single from the album was "Over It" peaked at number 29 on the Billboard Hot 100.
 The second single, "Love Story" failed to crack the Billboard Hot 100.

 In early 2007, McPhee guest-starred in the web series, lonelygirl15 as an unnamed character in the episode "Truth or Dare".
-McPhee made a cameo appearance as herself on Ugly Betty in the episode "I'm Coming Out".
+She made a cameo appearance as herself on Ugly Betty in the episode "I'm Coming Out".
 The episode was broadcast February 1, 2007.
-During the 2007 Christmas holiday season, McPhee released a Christmas single "O Come All Ye Faithful".
+During the 2007 Christmas holiday season, she re-released her Christmas single "O Come All Ye Faithful".
 On January 11, 2008, Billboard.com reported that McPhee had been released from her contract with RCA Records.
-A spokesperson for the label stated, "She is going to record her next album on her own."
+A spokesperson for the label announced, "She is going to record her next album on her own."

 McPhee signed a two-year endorsement deal with Neutrogena to become the new spokesperson for their anti-acne skin-care product line.
 In March 2008, she filmed her first commercial, which began airing on television in May 2008 and on Neutrogena's skinid.com website.
-McPhee appeared on American Idol judge Randy Jackson's album Randy Jackson's Music Club, Vol. 1, which was released on March 11, 2008.
-McPhee recorded a duet of "Real Love" with fellow American Idol 5 contestant Elliott Yamin.
+She appeared on American Idol judge Randy Jackson's album Randy Jackson's Music Club, Vol. 1, which was released on March 11, 2008.
+She recorded a duet of "Real Love" with fellow American Idol 5 contestant Elliott Yamin.
 On March 12, 2008, McPhee returned to the American Idol stage during the Top 12 results night of the seventh season of the competition.
-She performed the Beatles song "Something", with producer David Foster, on piano.
+She performed The Beatles song "Something", with producer David Foster, on piano.
 After the performance, Foster indicated that McPhee and he were collaborating on her second studio album (though it ended up he was not part of the finished product).
-McPhee took part in the David Foster tribute concert Hit Man: David Foster & Friends, which was filmed by PBS, in May 2008.
-She soloed on "Somewhere" and performed a duet of "The Prayer" with Andrea Bocelli.
+She took part in the David Foster tribute concert Hit Man: David Foster & Friends, which was filmed by PBS, in May 2008.
+She soloed on "Somewhere" and performed a duet of "The Prayer" with Bocelli.
 A CD/DVD was released in November 2008.
 Foster recorded "I Will Be There With You" for Japan Airlines (JAL), with McPhee on vocals.
-Starting in June 2008, it was used to promote the introduction of new aircraft to JAL's US flights.
+Beginning in June 2008, it was used to promote the introduction of new aircraft to JAL's US flights.